OIE Mission Statement

 Lisa Bortman, EdD

-Lisa Bortman joined Pepperdine University in 2011 as the Assistant Provost for the Office of Institutional Effectiveness.
-From 2006 to 2011, Lisa Bortman served as the Associate Academic Dean and Director of First Year Programs, Advising and Academic Assessment at Whittier College.
-Lisa was also the campus coordinator of the Mellon Mays Undergraduate Fellowship, a national grant that supports under-represented students in their pursuit of doctoral education.
-Lisa's research focuses on academic practices that lead to first- and second-year student success, with a special interest in academic engagement and faculty-student relationships.
-In 2006, her research was recognized by the National Association of Academic Advising (NACADA).
+Lisa Bortman joined Pepperdine University in 2011 and currently serves as the Associate Provost for the Office of Institutional Effectiveness (OIE).
+The OIE provides the university with data analytics and develops research reports related to educational quality and student success.
+Lisa's area of specialty is assessment of student learning and qualitative research examining the student experience.
+Lisa also serves as the University's Accreditation Liaison Officer and is responsible for the University's WSCUC accreditation.
+From 2006 to 201, Lisa Bortman served as the Associate Academic Dean and Director of First Year Programs, Advising and Academic Assessment at Whittier College.
+She was also the campus director for the Mellon Mays Undergraduate Fellowship, a national grant that supports under-represented students in their pursuit of doctoral education.
 In 2009, Lisa was honored as Outstanding First-Year Student Advocate of the Year by the National Resource Center for The First-Year Experience and Students in Transition.
-Lisa worked for many years as a faculty member and as Dean of Allied Health Professions at Lasell College (Newton, MA).
+Lisa worked for 15 years as a faculty member and Dean at Lasell College (Newton, MA).
 She also served as an Educational Consultant and Assessment Expert for the American Physical Therapy Association (1997-2003).
 In 2006, Lisa earned an Ed.D. from the University of Massachusetts (Boston), a doctoral program that specializes in preparing leaders in higher education who are committed to fostering, facilitating, and managing change in diverse settings.
-Lisa earned a Master's Degree in Educational Leadership from Bridgewater State College and a Bachelor of Science degree from Northeastern University in Boston.
+Lisa earned a Master's Degree and a CAGS in Educational Leadership from Bridgewater State College and a Bachelor of Science degree in Physical Therapy from Northeastern University in Boston.

 Lily Pang, MBA